micartey/yawen/README.md

 ### How does it work?

-yawen uses the GitHub-Api to identify the latest release and all of its assets.
+yawen uses the GitHub-Api to get the releases and all of its assets.
-**It is important that the release contains a compiled .jar file which also contains any dependencies it may uses**.
+An asset can be loaded through an URLClassLoader and thus contains all classes from that jar.
-This jar file will be loaded into an `UrlClassLoader` and thereby loaded into the Java runtime.
+Only assets that are jar files can be loaded.

 ## :ballot_box: Usage